francisbouvier/cgroups/README.md

 **Cgroup.cpu_limit**

-Get the cpu limit of the the cgroup in pourcentage.
+Get the cpu limit of the cgroup as a percentage.

 **Cgroup.set_memory_limit(limit, unit='megabytes')**

 Set the memory limit of the cgroup (including file cache but exluding swap).
-This function use the `memory.limit_in_bytes` hierarchy.
+This function uses the `memory.limit_in_bytes` hierarchy.

 *limit* is the limit you want to set.
-If you don't specify a value it will reset to the default (ie. no limit).
+If you don't provide an argument to this method, the menthod will set the memory limit to the default memory limit (ie. no limit)

 *unit* is the unit used for the limit.
 Available choices are 'bytes', 'kilobytes', 'megabytes' and 'gigabytes'.
 Default is 'megabytes'.